kylesarre/Temp-ChessProject/ExtremeChess_ProjectManagementDocument.md

 * [Software Testing Documnet](https://github.com/kylesarre/Temp-ChessProject/blob/master/ExtremeChess_STD.md)

 ## Potential Risks
 Human Risk: Lack of experience with the software used to make the game.
-Not knowing how to use the tools can lead to a higher chance of problems occuring. <br>
+Not knowing how to use the tools can lead to a higher chance of problems occuring.
-Time Risk: Semester due date - Must manage scope of project and keep on task with deadlines <br>
+Time Risk: Semester due date - Must manage scope of project and keep on task with deadlines Resources Risk: Potentially encountering problems with Microsoft Visual Studios.
-Resources Risk: <br>
-Liability Issues:
+Liability Issues: None

 ## Team Composition
 **Team members**:</br>